19hours/sg-statutes/Acts/Air Navigation Act.md

 [10/2014]

-(4) The provisions of any order made by the Minister before 1st April 20141in relation to aviation security and in force immediately before that date shall continue in force as if made under this Part until the provision is revoked by regulations on aviation security made under this section.
+(4) The provisions of any order made by the Minister before 1st April 20141in relation to aviation security and in force immediately before that date shall continue in force as if made under this Part, and may from time to time be amended or revoked under this section.

 1Date of commencement of the Air Navigation (Amendment) Act 2014 (Act 10 of 2014).

 [10/2014]

+[Act 16 of 2015 wef 01/06/2015]

 ## PART III